FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 ### Atom

-no documentation given

-- __id__
-  - Type: string
-  - Description: An identifier unique to the file only, so that it can be referenced by the bond elements as well as by the spectrum annotations.
+Must have an id attribute unique to the file only, so that it can be referenced by the bond elements as well as by the spectrum annotations.
 Most people use 'a1', 'a2', ... , 'aN'.
-  - XML: @id

 - __element_type__
   - Type: [ElementType](#ElementType)
   - Description: The symbol for the element.
 For example: 'H','C' or 'Fe'.